mburr-salesforce/lwr-recipes/doc/README_TEMPLATE.md

 ### Configuration

-_Need details about what each of the sections of the config file are doing._
+_Need details about what each of the sections of the config file are doing.
+Add link to Configure a LWR Project at ../doc/config.md._
+\_

 ```json
 //lwr.config.json